MaqaKh/LibraryApp/README.md

 ```

 Then to connect to our database we will need to add MySQL dependency.
-Go to dependencies on your project -> right click -> add dependency-> search for mysql_artificat_id_0.1.jar
+Go to dependencies on your project -> right click -> add dependency-> search for mysql_artificat_id_0.1.jar.

 Then we will need to create 3 different java classes.
-Go to Source Packages->right click->new-> java class->Student
+Go to Source Packages->right click->new-> java class->Student.
 Our Student class will hold all the info about students Name, Surname, Birth_date.
 You will need to create constructor along with getters and setters.
 Create Book class following the same instructions.
 Finally, we will need to create DB class which will initialize database connection and will contain all the queries.